Waking up to NO2

-Working with local residents, activists from Camden Green Party measured nitrogen dioxide air pollution at 21 locations around Highgate Village, Highgate Newtown and Dartmouth Park during November and December 2013.
-The results are shocking, with only one location below the legally binding limit and some streets approaching double this.
-Come to our public meeting in March 2014 to discuss what action we can take to improve things - read more
+Working with local residents, activists from Camden Green Party measured nitrogen dioxide air pollution at more than 50 locations around Highgate, Hamsptead, Kentish Town, Gospel Oak and Cantelowes during November and December 2015.
+The results are shocking, with very few locations below the legally binding limit and some streets approaching double this.
+Come to our public meeting on April 5, 2016, to discuss what action we can take to improve things - read more

 Save Highgate's hidden nature reserve